3-manifolds/SnapPy/doc_src/installing.rst

    curl -L -O |tarball|
    tar xfz |tarball|; cd SnapPy

-There is one more dependency that need to be dealt with:
+There is one more dependency that may need to be dealt with:

 - `Togl <http://togl.sf.net>`_: a 3d widget for Tk.
 For OS X and Linux, there are pre-built binaries of this in the snappy